cheeyeo/VAULT_AWS_DEPLOY/README.md

 ### Run with terraform

+This creates a 3 node vault cluster backed by an autoscaling group, running in a private vpc behind a public network load balancer.

-Login to your aws profile / account first
+Login to your aws profile / account first:
 ```
 export AWS_PROFILE=xxx
 export AWS_REGION=xxx